-A lovely, relaxed hike perfect for an outing with your best furry friend is scenic and peaceful Sinclair Creek Trail.
+Another relaxing hike, perfect for an outing with your best furry friend is the scenic Sinclair Creek Trail.
 The Trail is a loop of approximately 2.5 km in length and provides a series of information kiosks outlining points of interest along the scenic route adjacent to the peaceful creek, which serve to educate users on the environment and history of the area.
 A gentle hike, great for all ages.

 Want a great way to see the Columbia Valley?
 Over 1.5 hours of exciting fun for the whole family, Valley Zipline Adventures will have you traversing 7 ziplines and zig-zagging across the Dry Gulch valley.
 Guests are welcome to bring their dogs over (on leash of course).
 Pup can get a good drink of water in the large doggie bowl available, however their team is unable to supervise dogs while guests are out on a tour.
 If they bring an extra human along they are welcome to wait.

 Walkable Radium lets you take advantage of some serious patio hopping.
 After a day of outdoor exploration it’s time to relax and enjoy the wonderful patio options around Radium that welcome four legged friends.
 Don’t forget to wonder past the post office for a friendly hello, a drink of water, a cookie and a scratch!

 You and your dog can take in striking Columbia Valley views from the comfortable outdoor seating of several great Radium restaurants and pubs – just be sure to double check policies.